-Process
+The Committee Process

-The project has attracted over 130 observers from a wide variety of technology and other industries interested in data collection as well as from consumer groups.
-Our Reporter, William McGeveran from the University of Minnesota Law School, produced an initial framework draft which was considered at an in-person meeting in late February.
-Over 50 observers attended the meeting.
-The framework draft was designed to surface major issues associated with the project.
-The discussion was engaged and constructive.
-Since that meeting we have received numerous thoughtful and detailed position papers from our observers.
+The project has attracted over 200 observers from a wide variety of technology and other industries interested in data collection as well as from consumer groups.
+The Committee was able to have one pre-COVID-19 in-person meeting in February which was attended by over 50 observers.
+Since then we have had several Zoom sessions with active observer participation.
+We have received numerous thoughtful and detailed position papers from our observers.

-The framework draft was refined based on the February discussion and was considered at two meetings conducted remotely.
+An initial framework draft was refined based on the February discussion and was considered at two meetings conducted remotely.
 On April 14th, the committee held a 90 minute video meeting, with the primary goal of soliciting observer comments on the revised draft.
 A day long video meeting was then scheduled for April 24th with the primary objective to obtain committee adoption of a first reading draft for submission to the Conference.
 Between April 14th and April 23rd we received numerous detailed comments, suggestions, and concerns from a variety of stakeholders.
-Fortunately, most of these came as specific suggestions for revision of the text of the Act and some urged us to reconsider our basic approach.
-Unfortunately, there was not time to give these the attention they deserve.
-Meeting remotely also presents separate challenges for engaged conversations.
-Yet there are good reasons to press forward considering the timeliness of our work.
+Fortunately, most of these came as specific suggestions for revision of the text of the Act but some urged us to reconsider our basic approach.
+The current Committee draft is found on the website under the "2020 August 19 Informal Session" tab.